sylvialchen/sylvialchen/README.md

 * I hear that Coding is beneficial to neuro health

 ## Design
-* Successful at creating processes, receiving passes from several professional auditors
+* Successful at creating processes, receiving passes from several professional auditors for data integrity
 * Bootstrap (beginner)

 ## Project Next Steps